Humphead parrotfish – 12 fun facts

 1. Humphead parrots is the largest and the heaviest of all parrotfish species

 Humphead parrotfish (Bolbometopon muricatum) is also known as bump-head parrotfish or green hump-head parrotfish.
-It grows up to 1.3 meters and can weigh up to 46 kilos which makes it both the largest and heaviest of all parrotfish species.

 They grow slowly and their life spam is about 40 years.